nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 Testing FTP AT commands
 -----------------------

+Note that these commands are available only if :option:`CONFIG_SLM_FTPC` is defined.
 Before you test the FTP AT commands, check the setting of the :option:`CONFIG_FTP_CLIENT_KEEPALIVE_TIME` option.
 By default, the :ref:`lib_ftp_client` library keeps the connection to the FTP server alive for 60 seconds, but you can change the duration or turn KEEPALIVE off by setting :option:`CONFIG_FTP_CLIENT_KEEPALIVE_TIME` to 0.